muses-code-js/js-xmas-edition/instructions/level1.md

   you all errors.

-5. Success or errors
+5.Success or errors
 ============================

-  Let's create an error handler, that will be handling our errors and if
+  Let's create an error handler, that will be handling our errors and if we have errors it will return us errors, else Success.

   TODO: 1.
-Create function `handleErrors` that takes 1 argument `errors`
+Create function `handleErrors` that takes 1 argument `errors`.

   TODO: 2.
 Make inside of this function check - if we have no errors then console.log 'Success', else - console.log errors.

   TODO: 3.
 Replace console.log `nameValidationError(name)` in function
   `validateForm` with calling on function `handleErrors` and we need to pass in the list of errors, to do so we need:

   TODO: 4.
 Create variable `errors` inside function `validateForm` and make it equal to `nameValidationError(name)`.

   TODO: 5.
 Pass variable `errors` to `handleErrors` function.

   Run the form again and if name field is filled in correctly it should print us 'Success', else one of the first errors we get.

-6. Do validation for other fields
+6.Do validation for other fields
 =================================

   Now, when you know all steps on how to validate 1 field do same for other fields.

   TODO: 1.
 Get value from field city and validate that it is not empty.

   TODO: 2.
 Get value from field description and validate that it is not empty, has more then 2 characters, less then 250 characters and consist only from letters and numbers.

   TODO: 3.
 Now in `validateForm` how to get errors from city and description field.
 For that we will have to change our variable `error`.
 It should be an object now.
 First of all, for `nameValidationError(name)` - turn it